cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.MEET.4.1v0.1
 Warn for external participants SHALL be enabled.

-- Rationale
-  - When enabled, external or unidentified participants in a meeting are given a label.
+- _Rationale:_ When enabled, external or unidentified participants in a meeting are given a label.
 This increases situational awareness amongst meeting participants and can help prevent inadvertent data leakage.
-- Last Modified: September 26, 2023
+- Last Modified:_ September 26, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)